-- 1. Verify that power connection is 110 V or 220 V / 1 PH / 50 60 Hz as labeled on the unit and that the touchscreen on the generator is in the "Stopped" mode (the "start/stop" button in the upper left corner of the "Home" screen red button indicates that the system is in stopped mode). - Start-up air compressor following the original equipment manufacturer's instructions.
-Once it has been started up and the air receiver is fully pressurized to the air compressor design pressure, open the air valve to the generator.
+1. Verify that power connection is 208-230 V / 50 - 60 Hz / 3 PH as labeled on the unit and that the touchscreen on the generator is in the "Stopped" mode (the "start/stop" button in the lower right corner of the "Home" screen - red button indicates that the system is in stopped mode).

-NOTE: During the start-up sequence, check for leaks in all pipe-fittings and valves.
+NOTE: During the start-up sequence, check for leaks in all pipe fittings and valves.
 WARNING: Shut off air supply valve and depressurize the system before repairing any leaks.

-- 3. Open the nitrogen supply out to the nitrogen storage tank and the gas sample valve from the tank to the generator.
-Keep the nitrogen out to process valve closed for now. - 4.
-On the nitrogen generator controller, press and hold the power button so that it toggles to green and the nitrogen generator should start cycling through valves and pressurizing the left bed. - 5.
-Observe pressure gauges on the pressure vessels for 10 minutes and make sure that the pressure swings from bed to bed every 45-90 seconds.
-The bed pressurized bed pressure should reach within 3-5 PSIG of the incoming air supply pressure (incoming air supply pressure verified and readjusted if needed, to the incoming design pressure specifications).
-While one bed is pressurizing, the other bed should be exhausting down to 0-10 PSIG. - 6.
-Nitrogen will start to flow to the nitrogen storage tank where it should begin building up pressure. - 7.
-When the nitrogen storage pressure reaches the cut-out pressure, the system will go into "standby" mode, indicated on the "Home" screen and the nitrogen production will pause. - 8.
-Now that the system is in "standby", open the nitrogen to process valve and the nitrogen storage tank will start losing pressure.
+- 2. Close the nitrogen out to process valve.
+Dual and Tri gas generators should also close dry air or zero air outlets. - 3.
+On the nitrogen generator controller, press and hold the power button so that it toggles to green and the nitrogen generator should start cycling through valves and pressurizing the first bed. - 4.
+Observe pressure gauges on the filter set for 10 minutes and make sure that the pressure swings from bed to bed every 45-90 seconds.
+This will be a full pressurization to 110-130 PSIG, pressure falls then builds to the target 110-130 PSIG. - 5.
+Nitrogen will start to flow to the nitrogen storage tank and begin building pressure.
+Dual and Tri generators will also begin to build dry air pressure to the internal storage tank. - 6.
+When the nitrogen storage pressure reaches the cut-out pressure, the system will go into "unload" mode, indicated on the "Home" screen and the nitrogen production will pause. - 7.
+Now that the system is in "unload" mode, open the nitrogen outlet valve and the nitrogen storage tank will start losing pressure.
 Once the pressure falls to the "cut-in" pressure, the system will automatically restart and fill nitrogen into the storage tank again.

 NOTE: When the nitrogen generator is turned on for the first time or after a prolonged shutdown period, some of the lines may have equalized and balanced the nitrogen and oxygen.
 Therefore, at the restart, the first few cycles of nitrogen being delivered to the storage tank may not be producing the design purity specification.
-It is recommended that the "EverPureTM Technology" be included for operations requiring tight purity requirements to the process.